tmarasco125/Scraping-from-Gibberwocky/README.md

 ### To Do 10/20
 ~~pull git repo to LOL comps~~
 ~~determine LOL9 to host everything~~
-Communicate via OSC (UDP?) from LOL8 to LOL9
-Confirm communication with Gibberwocky code create cliClix script to auto live code
+~~Communicate via OSC (UDP?) from LOL8 to LOL9~~ ~~Confirm communication with Gibberwocky code~~ ~~create cliClix script to auto live code~~ ~~Basically set up the poem.compose command to function correctly~~ ~~build a patch for LOL9~~
-Basically set up the poem.compose command to function correctly build a patch for LOL9 update patches for LOL7 and LOL8
+~~update patches for LOL7 and LOL8~~

+### To Do 10/23
+Update scrape1/scrape2 websocket addy's on git make cliclick exes for poetry composition make cliclick exes for email composition make cliclick exes for 'live' coding update chaseyphone update tonyphone